THE CUISINE OF CAMBRILS

-We highlight our EXTRA VIRGIN OLIVE OIL elaborated in Cambrils with a soft and fruity flavour, which comes exclusively from the arbequina olives produced on our terms , an outstanding award-winning oil on numerous occasions in both national and international competitions and the staple of the Cambrils cuisine.
+EXTRA VIRGIN OLIVE OIL elaborated in Cambrils with a soft and fruity flavour, which comes exclusively from the arbequina olives produced on our terms , an outstanding award-winning oil on numerous occasions in both national and international competitions and the staple of the Cambrils cuisine.

 The gastronomic calendar of Cambrils is always linked to seasonal produce.
 In the autumn, the farmers get started and the mills warm up the engines to make new oil.

-If you like ARTICHOKES, you have the perfect excuse to visit Cambrils and savour one of the star products of the Cambrils gardens: the white variety of Tudela, cultivated at sea level, goes perfectly with rice, noodles and fish stews .
+You have the perfect excuse to visit Cambrils and savour one of the star products of the Cambrils gardens: the white variety of Tudela, cultivated at sea level, goes perfectly with rice, noodles and fish stews .
 It is for this reason that restaurateurs of the town, each year create a menu with the artichoke being the main ingredient bringing the qualities and properties of this gastronomic icon to the table of locals and visitors.
 One of the unmissable and fulfilling experiences within the gastronomic calendar of the city, in which it’s aim is to show the seasonal produce and proximity, through traditional and avant-garde recipes.